On the symplectic cohomology of log Calabi-Yau surfaces: Introduction

 \end{theorem}

-The element $\theta_p$ is defined with reference a particular Liouville structure on $U$, which is deformation equivalent to the Stein structure, and a particular Hamiltonian $H: U \to \R$.
-With this in mind, $\theta_p$ is the periodic orbit of degree zero arising from perturbation of a periodic torus of the Hamiltonian flow.
+The element $\theta_p$ is defined with reference to a particular Liouville structure on $U$, which is deformation equivalent to the Stein structure, and a particular Hamiltonian $H: U \to \R$.
+With this in mind, $\theta_p$ a degree zero element arising from perturbation of a periodic torus of the Hamiltonian flow.
 Such tori are in a geometrically natural bijection with $U^\trop(\Z)$.

 Let us outline briefly how this computation goes.
 In section \ref{sec:construction}, we construct a Liouville structure on $U$, which admits a Lagrangian torus fibration over the cylindrical end of $U$.
 This construction is based largely on \cite[\S 4]{seidel-biased}, with some tweaks using the extra symmetry of our situation.
 This structure has another convenient property, namely the contact manifold on which the cylindrical end is modeled satisfies a certain ``convexity'' condition.\footnote{This condition is independent of the contact condition, which may also be regarded as a convexity condition.} With an appropriate Hamiltonian, the periodic orbits can be explicitly described.
 In fact, there are entire tori that are periodic for the Hamiltonian flow, so this is a Morse--Bott situation.
 After small time-dependent perturbation of the Hamiltonian, these tori break up into several non-degenerate orbits of various degrees.
-The orbit of degree zero is the element $\theta_p$.
+There is a Morse-Bott spectral sequence converging to the symplectic cohomology whose $E_1$ page reproduces the cohomologies of the periodic tori.
+We show that the degree zero element for each torus is closed for all higher differentials in the spectral sequence, and is never exact.
+The corresponding cochain is what we call $\theta_p$.